What our Artificial Intelligence lesson plan includes

 Students will discover that there are several beneficial uses for AI, and even more when you pair AI with robotics.
 For example, we are automating tasks that are unsafe for humans, like mixing toxic chemicals.
 Many of the products we use today incorporate some form of AI in making the products.
 But do the pros or advantages of AI outweigh the cons, or the disadvantages?
 Let’s dive a little deeper, and you can decide.

-For example, the first revolution began with the introduction of steam-powered machines.
+The first revolution began with the introduction of steam-powered machines.
 The next was science based, and it brought along electricity, telephones, and automobiles.
 The third revolution is sometimes referred to as the digital revolution.
 This revolution began with computers, cell phone technology, and satellite communications.
 Many believe we are in the fourth industrial revolution— robotics, artificial intelligence, and advanced technology.

 What Tech History Tells Us about AI

 The history of technology shows us that new technology replaces the old at some point.
 Each time an old technology is replaced by a new one, society—groups of people with shared rights, values, and resources—must adapt and change.
 For example, Edison’s light bulb meant that cities and factories had lights they could turn on at night.
-That meant factories could stay open twenty-four hours.
+That meant factories could stay open twenty-four hours a day.
 Shops and restaurants could remain open past sunset.
 The light bulb created more jobs and opportunities for people to do things at night.
 These are all good things.
 But the light bulb also had a negative impact.

 Before the light bulb, street lamps required whale oil for fuel.
 They were lit by people called lamplighters.
 The job of a lamplighter was to light each street light at sunset and then put the flame out the following day at sunrise.
 What do you think happened to this job when the street lamps with light bulbs replaced the oil lamps?
 Light bulbs and electricity made their job obsolete, or useless and old-fashioned.

 However, for the whales, things were much better!
 Electricity meant that whale oil wasn’t needed as much.
 During the same time, oils like petroleum, kerosene, and vegetable oils replaced whale oil as a better alternative.
-The point is that every time a new technology replaces an old one, negative and positive consequences exist.
+The point is that every time a new technology replaces an old one, both negative and positive consequences exist.
 The same will hold true of AI.

 Students will then consider some serious questions about AI.
 Who decides if the positives outweigh the negatives?
 How will you be affected on a personal level?
 What can you do to prepare and adapt?
 Alan Kay, an American computer scientist, writes, “Some people worry that artificial intelligence will make us feel inferior, but then, anybody in his right mind should have an inferiority complex every time he looks at a flower.”